stevejay/middleengine-website/src/posts/2020-06-22-programming-the-nes-the-nes-in-overview.md

 At the heart of the NES is a [central processing unit](https://en.wikipedia.org/wiki/Central_processing_unit) (CPU) made by Ricoh.
 It is based on the [MOS Technology 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502), with the omission of a patented [binary coded decimal](https://en.wikipedia.org/wiki/Binary-coded_decimal) mode.
 The version of that CPU used in the NTSC NES was the [Ricoh 2A03](https://en.wikipedia.org/wiki/Ricoh_2A03) (a.k.a.
 RP2A03), and the version used in the PAL NES was the [Ricoh 2A07](https://en.wikipedia.org/wiki/Ricoh_2A03#Regional_variations) (a.k.a.
 RP2A07).

 A CPU works by executing machine instructions, each starting with an [instruction operation code](https://en.wikipedia.org/wiki/Opcode) (opcode) that identifies the particular operation that the CPU should perform.
 There are 151 official opcodes.
-Many of them include information &mdash; an operand &mdash; that is used to identify the data to be operated on.
+Many of them include information &mdash; an operand &mdash; that identifies the data to be operated on.

 The speed at which a CPU executes instructions is determined by its clock rate, which is measured in clock cycles per second.
 The clock rate of the NES's CPU depends on the version of the console, being 1.66 MHz for the PAL version and 1.79 MHz for the NTSC version.
 Most instructions take from 2 to 7 clock cycles to execute.

 Code written in the form of machine instructions is called [machine code](https://en.wikipedia.org/wiki/Machine_code).
-Games for the NES are usually written in assembly, a low-level programming language that closely resembles machine code but is much easier to write.
+Games for the NES are usually written in assembly, a low-level programming language that closely resembles machine code but is easier to write.
 An [assembler](https://en.wikipedia.org/wiki/Assembly_language#Assembler) is used to convert it into machine code.

 The CPU is an 8-bit CPU, meaning it has an 8-bit data bus.
-The data bus is the communication mechanism by which data is transferred, for example between memory and the CPU, and the width of the bus is the size in bits of the individual values that it transfers.
+The data bus is the communication mechanism by which data is transferred, for example between internal RAM and the CPU, and the width of the bus is the size in bits of the individual values that it transfers.
 An 8-bit data bus can only transfer 8 bits &mdash; one byte &mdash; at a time, so each machine instruction can only operate on 8-bit data values.
 If you need to manipulate values that cannot fit inside one byte then you need to write assembly that uses multiple instructions to achieve the desired result.

 The NES has only 2 KiB of internal (system) RAM, although this can be expanded via the game cartridge.